Why Retatrutide Has No Standard Price

 - Telehealth weight management platforms — many now list retatrutide explicitly and can prescribe and arrange dispensing within most US states

-- 503A compounding pharmacies — traditional pharmacies that compound patient-specific prescriptions
+- Licensed pharmacies — pharmacies that fill patient-specific prescriptions

 - In-person obesity medicine or bariatric medicine clinics — brick-and-mortar practices with compounding relationships

-Do not buy retatrutide from international online sources, unverified online marketplaces, or "research chemical" suppliers.
-These are not regulated — doses and sterility are unverified — and use carries serious legal and safety risk.
+Do not buy retatrutide from international online sources, unverified online marketplaces, These are not FDA-regulated — quality and sterility are unverified — and use carries serious legal and safety risk.

 Comparison: Retatrutide vs Tirzepatide vs Semaglutide